 Each of our 35th anniversary knives is precision-ground, hand-finished, and leather-honed to a razor edge, and is accompanied by a finely stitched, fitted leather sheath.

-Twenty of each model will be available on October 15; subsequent orders will be filled in six to eight weeks.
 The “Sendero Classic” is priced at $425 and the “Pack Knife” at $250.
 You can purchase the pair for $650.
 Order now; the limited run is going fast!

 We are sure you will agree that our 35th anniversary knife set will go down as one of our best offerings—one for your collection, one for your pack.